 Any hockey parent will tell you that once your child starts to play hockey, it's in your blood forever.
 Which is a good thing if your child is good enough to play on a AAA hockey team in the United States or Canada because the commitment level for both player and parent is even higher than it was in travel hockey.

 If your child has been tearing up the ice in their house hockey league or is a talented player on their travel team, AAA hockey is the next level of hockey.
 Also known as "Tier 1 Hockey," AAA Hockey is the highest level of youth hockey in the United States.
 There are several AAA hockey leagues in the United States and Canada.
-Some are located in a small region of North American and some leagues have teams located all over the United States.
+Some are located in a small region of North America while some leagues have teams located all over the United States.